sherlidian/sherlidian/README.md

 ## Hi there 👋
-I'm currently an undergraduate in Beihang University(BUAA).
-My research interests include generative models, AI safety.
+I'm currently an undergraduate in Beihang University(BUAA). \n My research interests include generative models, AI safety.
 <!--
 **sherlidian/sherlidian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.